 This trail leads off the highway on the west side of the Little Pic River.
-It is well maintained so the path is well marked and as easy to walk through as possible given the rough terrain.
+It is well marked but does travel through rough ,rugged terrain.
 There is a stream to cross but there is a log you can grab on to as you are stepping across the rocks.
 Most of the trail is going uphill.
 Once you are finally at the lookout where The Crack in the Rock is, there is a trail that leads you down a bigger opening in the rock face to the railway tracks.
 This part of the trail has many challenging broken boulders to navigate around.

 ‘The Crack’ Trail

 Travelling west from Marathon you can find the trail head immediately after you cross the bridge over the Little Pic River.
 (48.800398, -86.633666)